|Alma Mater:||Wisconsin-Stevens Point|

-He also helped mentor the school's first-ever male WAC champion, Austin Smith, who won both the 100 and 200 breaststroke at the 2014 WAC Championships.
+He also helped mentor the school's first-ever male WAC champion, won both the 100 and 200 breaststroke at the 2014 WAC Championships.
 His 100 time of 53.29 gave UND its first-ever male winner and an NCAA-B cut.
 He turned the trick again in the 200 breast, this time breaking both school and conference records with a 1:56.15 time.
 The previous WAC mark had stood for 16 years before Smith smashed it on Saturday of the league meet.

 North Dakota also dominated the WAC weekly awards in 2013-14, being recognized eight different times with "Athlete of the Week" accolades from the conference.
 Richard Eberle picked up a league-best four Male Diver of the Week awards while Austin Smith won the Male Swimmer of the Week twice.
 Rachael Waldbillig (Female Diver) and Morgan Lynch (Female Swimmer) were also recognized once in a very successful campaign.

 Harris most recently served as an assistant coach at Ohio University.
 While with the Bobcats, Harris helped guide Ohio to a runner-up finish in the MAC.
 He also tutored two swimmers to Olympic Trial Qualifying performances and coached one swimmer to an NCAA national meet appearance.
 All told, nine different school records were broken during his time at Ohio.